Package holidays and linked travel arrangements

 - Car rental

-- all the contracts are purchased from a single point of sale
+- All of the contracts are bought from a single point of sale

-- all services are selected before the customers agrees to pay
+- All services are selected before you agree to pay

-- there is an inclusive or total price
+- There is a total or inclusive price

 Linked travel arrangements